FGugole/UQ_covid19/README.md

 # UQ_covid19
-Uncertainty quantification analysis applied to the virsim in order to assess the robustness of different exit strategies
+Uncertainty quantification analysis applied to the virsim model in order to assess the robustness of different exit strategies